Driveway Pressure Washing

 Pressure washing is most often associated with cosmetic maintenance around properties.
 With its ability to clean almost any surface and wash away all dirt, cosmetic cleaning is done using pressure washers.

 But dirt on your driveway affects more than your home’s appearance.
 Much of the buildup contains chemicals, bacteria, and harmful particulate matter.
 Removing these impurities helps improve:

 - Safety – Oil, automobile fluids, paint, de-icer, and other materials likely to be tracked into a driveway are often toxic.
-Children regularly playing in the driveway, pets in the yard, or even walking from your car to your home can cause dangerous skin contact or inadvertent consumption of a harmful substance.

 - Driveway’s Lifespan – Besides being harmful to your family, many chemicals will cause damage to your driveway as well.
 They can contain bacteria, acids, and alkaline substances that have a corrosive effect, slowly eating away at the concrete or asphalt.
 This causes your driveway to wear faster and require replacing sooner than a driveway that is regularly cleaned.